eeberhard/aica-api/docs/docs/reference/custom-components/02-custom-component.md

 ## Adding periodic behavior

-Every component has a built-in `period` parameter that defines the execution rate of periodic behaviors in seconds.
-For example, a component with a period of 0.1 seconds will execute periodic behaviors ten times per second.
+Every component has a built-in `rate` parameter that defines the execution rate of periodic behaviors in Hertz.
+For example, a component with a rate of 10 Hertz will execute periodic behaviors ten times per second.
 The evaluation of periodic behaviors is referred to as the component "step".

 :::note